 Statistic or Fact

-Another way of opening an essay is using a hard-to-believe statistic or fact that is relevant to your main point.
+Another way to open an essay is using a hard-to-believe statistic or fact relevant to your main point.
 Choose something that is not very well-known or is startling, or both.
 For statistics, mention the source to add credibility to your essay.

 Here’s how you can start an essay using statistics: